-In this post, I will show you some proven steps and strategies that actually work for getting Google sitelinks.
+In this post, I will show you some proven tips and strategies that actually work for getting Google sitelinks.
 I have tested these strategies on my blog and they did great for me.

-Follow these rules and soon enough you will see those links appearing on your pages in Google SERPs.
+Follow these rules and soon enough you will see sitelinks appear below your link in Google SERPs.

 1. Pick A SEO Optimized And Schema Added Theme